 If you decide to undergo an MVD procedure, there are several potential benefits that accompany the surgery.
 Hospital stays are typically only one to two nights.
 95% of patients who have the procedure report feeling rapid pain relief immediately following surgery, along with a decrease in facial numbness.
 90% of patients report complete pain relief altogether.
 Trigeminal neuralgia is not a fatal disorder, but if you do not treat the condition, it can be extremely painful and may cause complications in your everyday life.

 IGEA Can Help Improve Your Quality of Life

-At IGEA Brain & Spine, we value our patients’ desire to fully enjoy every day of their lives.
+At IGEA Brain, Spine & Orthopedics, we value our patients’ desire to fully enjoy every day of their lives.
 Living a pain-free life is your right, so don’t let trigeminal neuralgia infringe upon that.
 Ask your doctor about how microvascular decompression might be right for you.
 At IGEA, we aim to make pain management and recovery a top priority through expert performance of microvascular decompressions and other forms of cranial surgery.
 Contact one of our board-certified neurosurgeons of New Jersey at 908-219-9673 for more information.